 Reason one-Absence of diseases doesn’t mean good health:- In today’s world, our minds are running so fast in the rat race that they neither settle to gain knowledge of self (which is what Ayurveda is all about), nor do they register very subtle changes coming in our behavior and body, unless these changes reach enormous and uncomfortable proportions.

 Reason two-The Quick fix approach:- When we reach uncomfortable levels, we all lose patience and instead of going to Ayurveda (which hits the root cause but does take some time to show its effect), we look for quick fix solutions, which never hit the root cause but rather slowly poison you in the long run.
 To give you an example, as explained in the previous blog, a person with ulcerative colitis may get immediate relief from allopathic treatment because of steroids, however a generic approach of this kind will reduce the metabolism of the entire body instead of just targeting the colon and area around and is bound to cause several complications in the long run like obesity, depression, hypertension, diabetes.
-Whereas Ayurvedic medicines specifically hit the root cause by slowly and gradually reducing the metabolic rate of only the colon by increasing astringency there with the help of bitterness thereby reducing inflammation and healing ulcers etc.
+Whereas Ayurvedic medicines specifically hit the root cause by slowly and gradually reducing the metabolic rate of only the colon by increasing sweetness there with the help of astringency and bitterness thereby reducing inflammation and healing ulcers etc.

 Reason three- Lack of determination/will to quit the cause:- Ayurveda works on the simple principle of how six tastes (present in foods that we eat) work inside our body and its medicines are also based on this principle only (In fact an Ayurvedic expert can make medicines at home by mixing different spices/fruits/foods in right combination).
 And, since all diseases (even if congenital) flare up due to wrong combinations of foods eaten, abstinence from such foods/their combinations is a must to get desired results.
 However, our greed/impulse laden minds enslave our conscience and we don’t stick to the precautions suggested by the ayurvedic physician leading to delayed positive results or no positive results at all.
 Again I know several cases who due to lack of determination to quit foods/drinks like tea/coffee, onion, garlic, alcohol, tobacco, chocolates are getting into a vicious circle of taking more and more allopathic meds for getting rid of their symptoms.
 To sum up, a person can be disease free only when he/she learns to control his/her senses and stays away from foods, which are harmful for him/her.